-This 10 minute walk will take you on a scenic journey though the lava rocks towards the blue ocean.
+This 10-minute walk will take you on a scenic journey through the lava rocks towards the blue ocean.
 Here, a new beach is formed as the ocean breaks down the lava rock creating beautiful black sand.

 It was hard to believe that this area was once a village with a beautiful sandy beach, surrounded by green forests.
 However, not everything is lost, a new life now is coming out of coconut shells as you will be able to see along the way.

 Have you visited any of the lava rock sites above?
 Which one was your favourite?
 Let us know in the comments below…